It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 How to Substitute Almond Milk for Buttermilk

-To replicate buttermilk with almond milk, you will also need to use almond milk and lemon juice.
+To replicate buttermilk with almond milk, you will need to add lemon juice to the mix.
 Use about one tablespoon of lemon juice to one cup of almond milk.

-Let this mixture sit, and it should thicken in about ten minutes.
+Let this mixture sit, and it should thicken in about 10 minutes.
 Once you notice that it is thick enough, you can add it to the recipe.

 This can be altered depending on how much buttermilk the recipe calls for.
 Just make sure that you convert the ingredients so they are in the same amount as what is called for.